TeamDarkness-Devices/device_oneplus_oneplus3/README.md

-Copyright (C) 2016 - The CyanogenMod Project

-Copyright (C) 2017 - The LineageOS Project

-Unified device configuration for OnePlus 3/3T
+Unified Device Tree (Configuration) for OnePlus 3/3T
 ==============

 The OnePlus 3/3T (codenamed _"oneplus3"_) are high-end smartphones from OnePlus.